enigmAsad/Kissan360-Web_Innovators_Hackathon/backend/BACKEND.md

 ### `verifyToken`

 This middleware is used to protect routes that require authentication.
 It checks for a JWT in the request's cookies.
 If the token is valid, it decodes the user's ID and role and attaches them to the request object (`req.userId`, `req.userRole`).
 If the token is missing or invalid, it returns an error.

+## Environment Variables

+The backend expects the following keys in `backend/.env`:

+- `MONGO_URL`: MongoDB connection string.
+- `JWT_SECRET`: Secret used to sign application JWTs.
+- `OPENAI_API_KEY`: Credential for the OpenAI Responses API integrations.
+- `MAPBOX_TOKEN`: Access token for Mapbox services used by the weather module.
+- `NEWS_API_KEY`: API key for the farming news feed (NewsAPI).